 Valencia's traditional foods

-There are some foods that Valencians are very proud of.
+There are some foods that Valencians are proud of.
 The most famous of these is paella - said to have originated in Valencia.
 However, there are also other dishes that you may not have heard of prior to your trip.
 To gain a better understanding of Valencia's most well-known local dishes, see our Guide to Traditional Valencia Foods.
 Here you will find descriptions of local dishes including paella, horchata and tapas.
 You will also find advice on where to head to in Valencia to find the most traditional cuisine.

 Valencia tapas culture